The early years: 1890’s – 1914

 Activities take place throughout the school year to add to growth of school spirit, global awareness and nurturing of student talents.
 The activities include Academic Jeopardy, International Night, Spelling Bees, Christmas Pageants, Thanksgiving Food Drive, World Hunger Day, various events during Catholic Schools Week, donations to the Propagation of Faith and Lenten sacrifices for the poor.

 The students are fortunate to have a variety of after school activities open to them.
 Our children can enjoy being members of the Altar Servers, Athletic League, Children’s Choir, Krakowianki and Gorale, Lectors and Blessed Virgin Mary Sodality.
 The religious, faculty and parents respect one anothers’ roles as we provide for a healthy environment for our children.
 An environment which will allow our students to grow emotionally, socially, intellectually and physically as members of St. Stanislaus Kostka School.

 The curriculum for Pre-K through grade 8 follows the guidelines of the Diocese of Brooklyn in conjunction with New York State Learning Standards.
 In addition to the core curriculum of religion, math, reading, language arts, science, and social studies, students are provided with classes in art, music, physical education and computers.
 Every classroom has Internet access.
-We are proud of our state-of-the-art computer lab, equipped with 31 new computers, digital projector and Smart Board.
-Spanish is also offered to students in grades 5-8.
-Student/teacher ratio is 24:1.
-Enrollment at about 300 students.
-37 students graduated in June 2010.
+We are proud of our state-of-the-art computer and science labs.

 From a Parish School to a Chartered Academy